 Some of them, written in gold.

 After the temple, we headed outside to see the Kumbum.
 Kumbum is a multi-story aggregate of Buddhist chapels in Tibetan Buddhism.
-The Kumbum has 77 chapels spread across six floors.
-The Kumbum was commissioned in early 15th century by a Prince of Gyantse.
+This Kumbum was commissioned in early 15th century by a Prince of Gyantse.
 Although it was damaged during the incursions of the 20th century, it has largely been restored today.
+The Pelkor Chode Kumbum has 77 chapels spread across six floors.
+We spent some time climbing the Kumbum and exploring some of the chapels.

 1830: Finally arrived at our home for the night, the Gyanstse Hotel.
-This was easily the most colourful hotel we had seen on the trip so far, and I couldn’t help taking some pictures.
-And with that, we called it a day.
+This was easily the most colourful hotel we had seen on the trip so far.